kibertoad/toad-cache/README.md

 ## Hit/miss/expiration tracking

-In case you want to gather information on cache hit/miss/expiration ratio, you can use LruObjectHitStatistics class:
+In case you want to gather information on cache hit/miss/expiration ratio, you can use LruHitStatistics class:

 ```js
 const sharedRecord = new HitStatisticsRecord() // if you want to use single record object for all of caches, create it manually and pass to each cache